artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 d.
 Indicate the values of all data and control signals in the cycle where the ```add``` instruction is in the execution stage.
 Also, indicate which instruction is in each stage.
 Use the figure from Exercise 4.

+**SOLUTION:**
+In the following document you can find the complete solution for this exercise: [SolutionExercise8](https://drive.google.com/file/d/15VYkzeFB2zKBXFk5xNL5ffFj5DtK2j1V/view?usp=sharing)

 ---